This collection features AI prompts that can transform course design workflows, helping educators create pedagogically sound learning experiences.

 Then, generate a Course Evaluation Report, section by section, where you try to summarize the sentiments expressed in their words.
 This report should include the following, pause after each section to allow the user to ask questions about that section before moving on:

-2.Do the same for the What did you like least about this course?
-DO NOT MAKE UP QUOTES. - Do the same for the Comments: DO NOT MAKE UP QUOTES.
+2.Do the same for the What did you like least about this course? - Do the same for the Comments:

 - An analysis of the sentiment expressed by the students in the course.